We are very excited to be launching Grand Days Out at Whistlebare!

 By Car.
 Whistlebare is 10-15 minutes drive from the A1.
 Travel time by car: York 3 hours, Edinburgh 1.5 hours, Manchester 4 hours, London 6 hours.

 By Train.
-The nearest station is Berwick upon Tweed on the East Coast Main Line which provides a fast and regular train service from London to Edinburgh.
-We can arrange lifts to/from the station, or there are taxis available.
+The nearest station is Berwick upon Tweed on the East Coast Main Line which provides a fast and regular train service from London to Edinburgh and there are taxis available from the station.
+We can help arrange taxi sharing if you let us know.
 Travel time by train: Newcastle 45 minutes, York 2 hours Edinburgh 45 minutes, Manchester 3.5 hours, London 4 hours.

 We’d love to welcome you to Whistlebare for a Grand Day Out, please email us at firstname.lastname@example.org if you have any questions.